-Sogang s the oldest and highly respected private university in Korea.
-The areas of study for this program are foreign languages, global studies, humanities and political studies.
-Eligible students are degree-seeking and enrolled fulltime at ASU (minimum 12 credits).
-Applicants must have already completed one semester at ASU (minimum 12 credits), with all grades posted at the time of the application to the program.
+Sogang is the oldest and most highly respected private university in Korea.
+The areas of study are foreign languages, global studies, humanities and political studies.
+Eligible students are degree-seeking and enrolled full time at ASU (minimum 12 credits).
+Applicants must have already completed one semester at ASU (minimum 12 credits), with all grades posted at the time of the application.